oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

 ## Introduction

-This lab walks you through creating a new App UI extension with a page.
-We then use a Redwood template to design the page's overall structure.
+In this lab we'll use the Redwood Welcome Page template, along with Oracle JET UI components, to create a page that connects to an Oracle SaaS object.
+Our page will display a list of accounts, and allow the list to be filtered.

 Estimated Time: 5 minutes

-### About Oracle Visual Builder
-In this lab we leverage the Redwood welcome page template along with Oracle JET UI components to create a page that connects to Oracle SaaS's object and show you a list of accounts and allows filtering the list.

 ### Objectives